 If you have symptoms of coronavirus you should call us to discuss your health before coming into the clinic.

 - Where can I get tested?

-The current triage criteria for testing are those people who are at the highest risk.
 Please call us if you are experiencing mild to moderate symptoms and meet the following criteria.
 If you are experiencing severe symptoms, please call 000 to call for an Ambulance and follow their instructions.

 If required, our GP will provide a pathology request form to direct you to the nearest Douglass Hanly Pathology site that is conducting these tests.

 All patients must have a pathology request form for coronavirus testing prior to calling the pathology COVID-19 Booking Hotline on 1800 026 622 (9am–4pm Monday–Friday) for an appointment.

 There is also a drive through testing located at Taylors Street, The Entrance operating between 9:00am and 3:45pm – no appointment is necessary.